zleihupo/Lake-change-analysis/README.md

 The following scripts are executed within the Google Earth Engine Code Editor :

-lake_area_gsw.js → Lake area estimation using GSW (2000–2021).

-lake_area_s2_landsat.js → Lake area estimation with Sentinel-2 priority and Landsat fallback (2000–2025).
+lake_area.js → Lake area estimation with Sentinel-2 priority and Landsat fallback and GSW fallback (2000–2025).

-temperature_era5_gldas_merged.js → Summer temperature data from ERA5 and GLDAS.

-climate_era5_summer_units.js → Summer climate variables (precipitation, evapotranspiration, snow cover) with harmonized units.
+lake_climate.js → Summer climate variables (temperature, precipitation, evapotranspiration, snow cover) with harmonized units.

 Upon execution, results can be exported as CSV files via the Tasks panel in GEE, and downloaded to Result/lake_climate/100Lake_area_Temperature_2000-2025.csv.
 ---